gtangg12/gtangg12.github.io/_posts/2024-10-19-vision-through-scattering-medium.md

     {% include figure.liquid loading="eager" path="assets/img/blog/vision-in-fog/visibility_sim_interface.png" class="img-fluid rounded z-depth-1" max-width="75%" caption="Interface to map global effect parameters to visibility distance" %}
 </div>

 One issue however, was there is a large sim2real gap.
-Forunately, other projects had shown mixing real data with DriveSim data resulted the model generalizing well to real world data features derived from DriveSim data.
-We decided to mix the DriveSim data with real visibility degraded data generated using the Atmospheric Scattering Model and estimating the depth maps via monocular depth estimation.
+Forunately, other projects had shown mixing real data with DriveSim data resulted the model generalizing well to real world data features.
+We decided to mix the DriveSim data with real visibility degraded data generated using the Atmospheric Scattering Model, estimating the depth maps via monocular depth estimation.

 We show two examples of real foggy images collected from real life and a visibility degraded image generated from a real clear image below
 <div style="text-align: center;">